 Summary and conclusions

-- There is often miscommunication when trying to spell things out through a device such as a phone, a radio, or a microphone; this can be frustrating in some cases, such as when contacting tech support, and outright dangerous in others (for example, when telling emergency services your address).
+- There are often miscommunication issues when trying to spell things out through a device such as a phone, a radio, or a microphone; this can be frustrating in some cases, such as when contacting tech support, and outright dangerous in some situations, such as when telling emergency services your location.

-- If you don’t remember the official alphabet, you can improvise by using words where the first letter in the word corresponds to the letter you are trying to say (e.g. say ‘Adam’ to spell the letter ‘A’).
+- If you don’t remember the official NATO alphabet, you can improvise by using words where the first letter in the word corresponds to the letter that you are trying to say (e.g. say ‘Adam’ to spell the letter ‘A’).
 However, if possible you should try to learn the NATO alphabet itself, since its use is standardized, meaning that a lot of people will recognize it relatively easily, and since the words that it contains were chosen in order to ensure intelligibility between speakers.